waku-org/js-rln/README.md

 export {verification_key, circuit, zkey};
 ```

-A tool like GNU's `base64` could be used to encode this data
+A tool like GNU's `base64` could be used to encode this data.

 ### Updating zerokit
 1. Make sure you have nodejs installed and a C compiler